Click this link to register with Northwest Home Educators

 In March or April, determine a location that will be sufficient for the party; contact committee members/volunteers to start planning the party and determine individual duties; if needed, contact party participants for party fee (contact treasurer for budget information); and purchase any needed supplies.
 Keep a list of purchases and their paper receipts to turn into the treasurer for reimbursement.
 Contact the treasurer to arrange reimbursement.

 In April, after planning is complete, notify NWHE as well as participating families of the time, location, and date of the party.
-Email the group list and post information to the NWHE calendar on the group’s website.
-Please contact the Secretaryif you need assistance.
+Email the group list and post information to the TroopTrack calendar.
+Please contact the Secretary if you need assistance.

 In May, host a fun party for all our graduates.
 Email attendees reminders one week and one day before the event to help with attendance.

-Assist the Kindergarten Graduation Chair in planning and hosting the graduation party.
+Assist the Kindergarten Graduation Chair in planning and hosting the graduation party on May 20 from 10-12pm.
 Duties may include advertising and emailing the group, set up and clean up for the event, supplies purchased at the direction from the chair for which you will be reimbursed, etc.

 Mom’s Night Out Fellowship Committee Member